 10 Tips for Installing Subway Tile

-After installing the floor tile in our guest bathroom, Finn and I were so excited to start the subway tile.
-Yes, we were tired and drained from all of the time spent on the floor…but subway tile certainly had to be easier than that marble floor…right?!
+After installing the mosaic floor tile in our guest bathroom, Finn and I were so excited to start our subway tile project.
+Yes, we were tired and drained from all of the time spent on the floor…but classic white subway tile certainly had to be easier than that marble floor…right?!

 Well…sorta.
 It certainly wasn’t a super difficult installation.
 But, boy oh boy, was it time-consuming.
 And here’s the thing…we are both workhorses.
 I will not stop until I complete tasks and Finn and I were determined to get this baby done.
 But even if you’re working hard, it’s still pretty slow work.

 However, we prevailed!
-It took us 2 weekends and multiple nights after work to get ‘er done, but we did it.
-And we’re obsessed with the bright & clean look we have going on in this space.
+It took us two weekends and multiple nights after work to get ‘er done, but we did it.
+And we’re obsessed with the timeless look we have going on in this space.

 As a tiling newbie, I didn’t know that ledgers were used in tiling.
-In order to make sure all of your tile is level, you need to install a level piece of wood at the first row of tile.
-This ensures that all of the tile you install above that board will be straight.
+In order to make sure all of your tile is level, you need to install a level piece of wood at the first subway tiles in the bottom row.
+This ensures that all of the ceramic wall tile you install above that board will be straight.